ICanBoogie/ICanBoogie/MIGRATION.md

 ### Other Changes

 - `get_autoconfig` tries multiple places, including `ICANBOOGIE_AUTOCONFIG` if it is defined.
 PHPUnit can be used as a package now.
+- Variable data files are now store in `var` instead of `repository`, to mimic Linux.